Small Business Retirement Plans in Newport News, VA

 Benefits of a Profit Sharing Plan

-- High Contribution Limits: Employers can contribute up to the lesser of a quarter of an employee’s compensation or $66,000 for 2024, making it a advantageous option for employee benefits.
+• High Contribution Limits: Employers can contribute up to the lesser of 25% of an employee’s compensation or $sixty-six thousand dollars for the current year, making it a beneficial option for employee benefits.

 Setting Up a Profit Sharing Plan